The benefits of expanding your product range are vast and you can massively expand total market demand.

 What’s holding you back?

 When you look at the benefits of expanding your product range, it’s clear why businesses are making this a priority.
-But it’s not always as easy as it seems.
+But there are advantages and disadvantages of product mix expansion.
 Expanding your product range means taking on and managing a huge amount of extra product data.
 This alone creates problems if you don’t have streamlined and efficient data management processes.

 Let’s take a further look at some of the challenges…